-According to Farrell's (2008) definition of FDI, in order to operate in a foreign market and supply goods and services, a company must possess a mix of capital, technology, management, and entrepreneurship.
-FDI is defined as the ownership or control of 10% or more of the voting shares or similar interest in an unincorporated business, according to Griffin & Pustay (2007).
-Bricou et al. (1996) consider FDI as a transaction that enables one company to have a significant impact on the management or operations of another company[13].
+According to (Farrell, 2008), definition of FDI, in order to operate in a foreign market and supply goods and services, a company must possess a mix of capital, technology, management, and entrepreneurship.
+FDI is defined as the ownership or control of 10% or more of the voting shares or similar interest in an unincorporated business, according to (Griffin & Pustay, 2007).
 A direct investment relationship that holds 10% or more of a company's ordinary or voting shares is referred to as FDI, according to the IMF.
 On the other hand, a transaction involving a smaller stake is considered a portfolio investment.
 FDI can be categorized into two families: horizontal and vertical.
-Horizontal FDI is used by Japanese MNEs (Multinational Enterprises) to expand their expertise and reduce risk by investing in sectors similar to their home country for local markets with few exports[13].
+Horizontal FDI is used by Japanese MNEs (Multinational Enterprises) to expand their expertise and reduce risk by investing in sectors similar to their home country for local markets with few exports (Almfraji & Almsafir, 2014).